UoB-COMSM0110/2024-group-11/README.md

 ## Worked Through Use Case Specification
 Player/Gamer

-User Story: I want to customize my bird's appearance in the chameleon chase
+User Story: I want to customize my bird's appearance in the chameleon chase.

 Customizing the Bird's Appearance